AyendiSimeon1/AyendiSimeon1/README.md

 🤝 Open for Collaboration
 If you share a passion for python, machine learning nodejs, let's collaborate!
 I'm open to new ideas and projects, so don't hesitate to drop me a message.

 Thank you for visiting my GitHub profile!
-I hope you find something interesting, and I look forward to connecting with you.
+I hope you find something interesting.